pagadesantosh/all_about_front_end/problem_solving_coding/JS Polyfills Interview QnA.md

 }
 const person = { city: 'New York' };
 const boundGreet = greet.customBind(person, 'Alice', 30);
 boundGreet('Inner arguments'); // Output: Hello, my name is Alice and I am 30 years old.
-I live in New York.
+These are Inner arguments and I live in New York.
 ```

 </details>